Running ROS on multiple machines

 #export ROS_IPV6=on

-If you do changes in .bashrc
+If you make changes in .bashrc

 file always source it with . ~/.bashrc